Incarnate Word Cardinals baseball

 The Incarnate Word Cardinals baseball team represents The University of the Incarnate Word in NCAA Division I intercollegiate men's baseball competition.
 The Cardinals currently compete in the Southland Conference.
 The Cardinals play home games at Sullivan Field.
-The team is led by first-year head coach Ryan Shotzberger.
+The team is led by first-year head coach Nick Zaleski.

 History

 Incarnate Word baseball has compiled an all-time record of 925–719–2 (.564 winning percentage) through the 2017 season.
 The Cardinals have won 6 regular season conference championships and 3 conference tournament championships.
 Incarnate Word has made 5 NCAA Postseason Regional Tournaments (1 NAIA Regional Tournament and 4 NCAA Division II South Central Regional Tournaments).

 All-time season results

 Major League Baseball

 Incarnate Word has had 8 Major League Baseball Draft selections since the draft began in 1965.